 Among the fastest-growing industries in the world are advanced manufacturing and robotics, which together have a growth rate of 189.4%.
 This massive increase in job openings is both a product of the recent introduction of these fields to the world of mainstream tech as well as the result of a changing economy.

-One of the primary consequences of the worldwide push for coding skills in all industries has been then increase in companies teaching “coding for kids” courses, often citing Facebook’s one-million-jobs figure as evidence for the importance of such programs.
+One of the primary consequences of the worldwide push for coding skills in all industries has led to the increase in companies teaching “coding for kids” courses, often citing Facebook’s one-million-jobs figure as evidence for the importance of such programs.

 David Dodge, CEO of Codakid, puts it this way: “Without a firm understanding of how to code, today’s kids are likely to miss out on what might be the biggest change economy has ever seen.”